Polar bear conservation: Western Hudson Bay(WHB)

 Due to warming air temperatures, ice-floe breakup in western Hudson Bay is currently occurring three weeks earlier than it did 30 years ago, reducing the duration of the polar bear feeding season.
 The body condition of polar bears has declined during this period; the average weight of lone (and likely pregnant) female polar bears was approximately 290 kg in 1980 and 230 kg in 2004.
 Between 1987 and 2004, the Western Hudson Bay population declined by 22%, although the population was listed as "stable" as of 2017.
-As the climate change melts sea ice, the U.S. Geological Survey projects that two-thirds of polar bears will disappear by 2051.
+As the climate change melts sea ice, the U.S. Geological Survey projects that two-thirds of polar bears will disappear by 2052.

 In Alaska, the effects of sea ice shrinkage have contributed to higher mortality rates in polar bear cubs, and have led to changes in the denning locations of pregnant females.
 The proportion of maternity dens on sea ice has changed from 62% between the years 1985 through 1994, to 37% over the years 1998 through 2004.
 Thus, now the Alaskan population more resembles the world population in that it is more likely to den on land.
 In recent years, polar bears in the Arctic have undertaken longer than usual swims to find prey, possibly resulting in four recorded drownings in the unusually large ice pack regression of 2005.

 A new development is that polar bears have begun ranging to new territory.
 While not unheard of but still uncommon, polar bears have been sighted increasingly in larger numbers ashore, staying on the mainland for longer periods of time during the summer months, particularly in North Canada, traveling farther inland.
 This may cause an increased reliance on terrestrial diets, such as goose eggs, waterfowl and caribou, as well as increased human–bear conflict.

+Evolution

+Polar Bears are a symbol of the threat climate change has to the world's biodiversity and evolution.
+Researchers recovered a genome of a 130,000-150,000 year old polar bear.
+This bear was uncovered from Svalbard Archipelago.
+Polar Bears depend on the Sea Ice to survive and they need it to continue their future stability.
+Using this ancient genome, researchers hoped it would help provide insights on polar bear's has adaptive resilience to past environmental extremes.
+They compared the ancient genomes with the new genomes of polar bears and brown bears.
+Researchers used a 10x coverage genome sequence of the ancient and 10 of the new.
+What they found is due to climate change black bears and brown bears are migrating more towards the North into polar bear territory.
+This can cause an increase in the overlap between those species.
+This also may cause competition and hybridization.
+From those genomes they found that ancient polar bears hybridized a lot.
+Hybridizations allows for genetic variation and evolutionary change.
+Researchers believe it will be small compared to the sea ice shrinking and habitat loss.